What to Expect if You or a Loved One Has Been Diagnosed with ALS

 Does Community-Based Fundraising Work?

-Here are a few Help Hope Live ALS fundraiser success stories:
+Here are a few ALS fundraising success stories from the Help Hope Live community:

 “This wheelchair accessible vehicle will provide her with the ability to get out, enjoy life, and maintain the positivity necessary to face her life with ALS.”